 - Situation: You need to bring some order to your office.

 - TIMER: Don’t make a perfectly ordered office the measure of success.
 Instead set a time limit for making progress.
 Measure your time with music, bringing a bit of fun and energy to the dreaded task.
-Choose between 3-5 much-loved songs as you 10-20 session timer.
+Choose between 3-5 much-loved songs as your 10-20-minute session timer.

 - Situation: You’re developing a daily writing practice but wrestling with excuses and resistance.